Philip II of Macedon: Early life

 In 364 BC, Philip returned to Macedon.
-In 359 BC, Philip's other brother, King Perdiccas III, died in battle against the Illyrians.
+In 359 BC, perhaps in May, Philip's other brother, King Perdiccas III, died in battle against the Illyrians.
 Before leaving, Perdiccas had appointed Philip as regent for his infant son Amyntas IV, but Philip succeeded in taking the kingdom for himself.

 Philip's military skills and expansionist vision of Macedonia brought him early success.
 He first had to remedy the woes over Macedonian territory faced by his throne's government.
 This was a predicament that had greatly worsened through Macedonia's defeat by the Illyrians, a struggle in which King Perdiccas himself had died.
 The Paeonians and the Thracians had sacked and invaded the eastern regions of Macedonia, while the Athenians had landed at Methoni on the coast with a contingent under the Macedonian pretender Argaeus II.

 Military career

 Improvements to the army

-Using diplomacy, Philip pushed back the Paeonians and Thracians promising tributes, and defeated the 3,000 Athenian hoplites (359 BC).
+Philip pushed back the Paeonians and Thracians promising tributes, and defeated the 3,000 Athenian hoplites (359 BC).
 Momentarily free from his opponents, he concentrated on strengthening his internal position and, above all, his army.
 Philip II made many notable contributions to the Macedonian army.
-The cavalry and infantry, which were the primary source of the army's strength, roughly doubled from the time of the battles with the Illyrians to 334 BC.
+The cavalry, which were the primary source of the army's strength, went from a force of 600 to 4000 from the time of the battles with the Illyrians to 334 BC.
 The discipline and training of the soldiers increased as well, and the Macedonian soldiers under Philip were provided with the possibility of promotion through the ranks and rewards and bonus wages for exceptional service.
 In addition to these changes, Philip created the Macedonian phalanx, an infantry formation that consisted of soldiers all armed with a sarissa.
 Philip is credited for adding the sarissa to the Macedonian army, where it soon was the common weapon used by most soldiers.